Oviya-05/Verilog-Code-for-Swapping-Three-Numbers/README.md

 # Aim:
 To design and simulate a Verilog HDL code for swapping the values of three numbers without using any temporary variables, and verify the correctness of the swapping operation through a testbench using the Vivado 2023.1 simulation environment.

-Apparatus Required
+# Apparatus Required
-Vivado 2023.1 or equivalent Verilog simulation tool.
+Viva:do 2023.1 or equivalent Verilog simulation tool.

-Procedure
+# Procedure:
 Launch Vivado 2023.1:

 Open Vivado and create a new project.